 I also didn’t take a lot of photos in Ostrava because, well, usually I was just trying not to be lost or annoyed.

 It all began one sunny morning in Prague.
 My friend Neneh, who I’d previously met on an English teaching Workaway project, were due to begin another project together, close to the Slovak border.
-The meeting point for all of the English teachers was – you’ve guessed it – Ostrava, and so we were both making our way there from Prague.
+The meeting point for all of the English teachers was – you’ve guessed it – Ostrava, Czech Republic, and so we were both making our way there from Prague.

 With my Flix Bus ticket downloaded on my phone, I made my way to the station where our ride was due to depart from.
 I’d taken many Flix Buses on the course of my travels, and they were, as the name would suggest, buses.